LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ![semaphoreBehavior](/img/programming/semaphoreBehavior.png)

-### Example

-It is for example perfect to implement the CarPark seen here.
+It is for example perfect to implement the CarPark Class as previously seen:

 ```java
 class SemaphoreCarPark implements CarPark {